 The elegant, south-facing gallery adjacent to the Powell Reading Room also will be restored.
 It will again display art, as it was intended to, as well as provide a pleasant workspace.

 The College is working closely with VMDO Architects and the builder, C.L.
 Lewis, to ensure the project will qualify for federal tax credits for historic preservation.
-Environmental sustainability also is a priority, influencing decisions about materials, design and construction to make it a “green” as possible, says Scott Shank, Sweet Briar’s vice president for finance and administration.
+Environmental sustainability also is a priority, influencing decisions about materials, design and construction to make it as “green” as possible, says Scott Shank, Sweet Briar’s vice president for finance and administration.

 Ralph Adams Cram, the College’s chief architect during its formative years, dedicated Cochran Library on Founder’s Day in October 1929.
 It was a time with parallels to today.
 Then, as now, some desired features of the building were scaled back because of cost constraints, according to former art history professor Aileen Laing (Sweet Briar College and Ralph Adams Cram: Dreams and Reality, 2001).